Federal Oversight Undermined

 Tracy Rosenberg, Executive Director, Media Alliance

-Oakland has been at the center of American police accountability movements for six decades.
-Scanner access has been part of that ecosystem.
+Oakland has been a center of police accountability activism for six decades.
+Scanner access fits into a long tradition of civilian oversight.

 1966